 I saw something once, something big and monstrous and unbelievable.
 I’m not talking about Bigfoot or the Lochness Monster, which I can’t bring myself to believe in.
 My monster was more mundane then an eight foot tall North American ape or a leftover brontosaurus.
 What I saw does exist.
 Nobody disputes that; it just wasn’t supposed to be where I saw it.

-It was five years ago, while padding on North South Lake in the Catskills.
+It was five years ago, while padding on North South Lake, upstate, in the Catskills.
 I had the whole family out on the water, enjoying a sunny afternoon in our canoe.
 There were lots of folks out that day camping, picnicking, fishing, paddling, swimming and hiking on the footpaths around the lake and in the surrounding woods.

 My youngest was in the bow, my wife was behind him, paddle in hand, then my older son sat behind her, using our little blue cooler as a seat.
 I was in the stern, paddling and steering.
 As we crossed over an area of submerged water lilies, my wife and kids were looking right but my attention was pulled in the other direction by some people on shore, loitering around a little stone bridge.
 I thought one of them might jump off the bridge into the lake, which I didn’t want to miss.
 When that didn’t happen I turned my attention back to paddling.